 And the top 4 things you should really avoid doing:

-- Being easy to read.
+- Looking nervous.
 A group interview is a good time to use your poker face.
 Everyone is stressed, but you need to come across as confident.
 A good way to do this is to focus on basic body language: look at people in the eye, sit confidently, don't cross your arms, etc.